Architect + Claude MCP = Magic (Part 2)

 Phase 1: The Shape.
 Claude asks a few questions about the company you want to build on the canvas.
 Name, industry, size, security maturity.
 Then it drafts the VLANs, machines, domains, and high-level infrastructure.

 Phase 2: The Cast.
 Claude dispatches parallel subagents to generate characters for every Domain, and even assigns them workstations from your scenario.
 Names, titles, hobbies, password habits, file organization habits, relationship events between each other, who reuses credentials, who hates IT.
-Real people, your red team will actually recognize when they pop a box and read someone's Outlook.
+Real people your red team will actually recognize when they pop a box and read someone's Outlook.
 Building a Red Rising-themed scenario?
 Key players from fictional universes are assigned roles in the company that just make sense (shoutout to Darrow, the CEO).

-Phase 3: The Build.
-With the high-level plan mapped out, Claude immediately sets to work querying the Rogue Architect plugin repository, mapping plugins to every machine.
-Domain controllers get “Create DC”.
-Workstations get “Join to Domain”.
+Phase 3: Going Deeper.
+With the high-level plan mapped out, Claude immediately sets to work querying the Rogue Architect plugin repository, mapping plugins to every machine and building out a verbose plan.
+Domain controllers get “Create DC” plugins.
+Workstations get “Join to Domain” plugins.
 Users are set to auto-login.
 And the fun part, Claude dynamically generates hundreds of files to “seed” across systems in the scenario.
 These files match the user insights built in Phase 2 above, and their role at the company.
-Don’t be surprised to see a letter from HR sitting on the IT Admins Desktop repremanding them for watching Netflix during their shift :)

 Phase 5: Implementation.

-The phase is the best of all.
-With the rough plan in place, Claude tells you to go grab some coffee and dynamically builds out your entire multi-domain Active Directory scenario in Rogue Architect via the MCP tooling.
+This phase is the best of all.
+With the plan in place, Claude takes over dynamically building out your entire multi-domain Active Directory scenario in Rogue Architect via the MCP tooling.
 Every system, plugin, and user is accounted for.
 VLANs, machines, plugins, parameters, exploit paths, all of it lands as draft changes.
-Once complete, you review the draft changes, click accept to apply them to your scenario, and click build to provision the scenario into VMs that you can log in to and control.

 And on the off chance the deployment fails, Claude has an active debugger skill and can query YML Ansible logs, check plugin source code, and pinpoint any failures.

 And the best part?
-Once the scenario is built.
+Once your scenario is built.
 Every one of the 100+ MCP tools is still available to Claude.
 Just run /architect-freeform and command Claude to investigate your current scenario, check on users present, add one-off files, and way more.
 Iterative building is still just as easy.

 2. /rogue-curriculum-builder